-Summary and reflections
+Summary and Reflection

-This chapter will introduce how the project was managed by specific tools and methodologies in Section 1.
+This chapter will introduce how the project was managed.
+Section 1 will include a discussion on specific tools and methodologies the team used.
 Reflective remarks will also be demonstrated in Section 2 of this chapter.

 1 Project management

-This section introduces three main supporting tools for managing the project and how the team distributes jobs and utilises agile methodology.
+This section presents three main supporting tools for managing the project and how the team distributes jobs and adopts agile methodology.

 1.1 Supporting Tools

-The team utilised some valuable tools to manage the team and project.
-Section 1.1.1 will introduce the usage of Git.
-In section 1.12, a documentation tool is explained.
+The team utilised some practical tools to manage the team and the project.
+The usage of Git in this project will be included in Section 1.1.1.
+In section 1.1.2, a documentation tool is introduced.
 Section 1.1.3 shows how the team is managed with the help of GitHub.

 1.1.1 Version Control – Git

-Git is a version control tool that can trace any code changes.
-Each commit will record all the code status at a specific time node.
-The utilisation of Git allows the team to easily spot positions of bugs and notice what has affected the software.
-With commit messages, it also makes communication more efficient.
-Git provides a convenient feature, branch as well.
-Branch simplifies team collaboration.
-Each time a member needs to develop a new feature, a new branch would help ensure the new feature will not affect the main software.
+Git is a version control tool that can trace code changes.
+The utilisation of Git allows the team to spot positions of bugs easily and notice what change has affected the software.
+Commit messages also makes communication more efficient.
+Git provides branch to simplify team collaboration.
+Every time a member needs to develop a new feature, creating a new branch would help ensure the new feature will not affect the main software code.

 1.1.2 Documentation – Style Guidist

 The team takes JavaScript as the programming language.
-However, we noticed that JavaDoc is a powerful tool for demonstrating the usage of code with proper documentation.
-For further maintenance, the team uses Style Guidist as the documentation tool.
-With an extra Markdown file in each folder, Style Guidist will automatically generate a JavaScriptDoc in a web.
-It would help the future maintenance team to understand and help anyone who is interested in our design.
+Noticing that JavaDoc is a powerful tool for demonstrating the usage of code with proper documentation, the team decided to adopt a similar tool.
+Style Guidist is used as the documentation tool for further maintenance.
+With an extra Markdown file in each folder, Style Guidist will automatically generate a JavaScriptDoc in the web.
+This JavaScriptDoc would help the future maintenance team or anyone who is interested in our design to understand the software code.

 1.1.3 Teamwork Organisation and Remote Repository – GitHub

-GitHub works not only as a remote repository but also as a teamwork organisation tool.
-GitHub stores branches and records on the cloud as a remote repository to share the code among all the members.
-CI is also applied by a feature called Action on GitHub.
-Action will automatically run all the tests and build the project when GitHub receives a push operation to automate testing and prevent potential long-term errors.
-GitHub also provides issues, milestones and Kanban.
+GitHub works not only as a remote repository but also a teamwork organisation tool.
+CI is applied by a feature called Action on GitHub.
+Action will automatically run all the tests and build the project after GitHub receives a push operation.
+It helps automate testing and prevent potential long-term errors.

 The team assigns tasks and raises questions and bugs by issues.
-Kanban will automatically take issues and assign them into TODO, In Progress and Done columns.
-Milestone will display each sprint’s tasks and encourage members to complete tasks soon.
-These three features help a lot in task assignment and time management.
-All the members could have a clear view of the current state.
+Kanban will automatically take issues and assign them into corresponding columns.
+Milestones will display each sprint’s tasks and encourage members to complete tasks soon.
+All members could have a clear view of the current state.

 1.2 Task and Responsibility Distribution

-Design and develop software from scratch not only need the ability of programming.
-The skills of UI design, structure design and testing are also required.
-The team explored each member’s unique skills and strength, which allows the team to take advantages of every member.
-E.g., people who are creative design the software structure first.
+Designing and developing software from scratch not only need the ability of programming, the skills in User Interface (UI) design, structure design and testing are also required.
+The team explored each member’s unique skills and strength, which allows the team to make the most of members’ ability.
+For example, people who are creative are assigned to design the software structure first.
 Experienced UI designers are responsible for designing UI.
 Members who are familiar with programming will implement designed features.
-After the design was confirmed, the team of designers will also join the quality assurance team.
-Clear responsibilities make members focused, and the whole team become efficient.
-Labor division is as follows.
+After the design was confirmed, the team of designers will then join the quality assurance team.
+Clear responsibilities make members focused on their work, and the whole team become efficient.

-Team Leader: Shiliang Chen

-UI Design Team: Yiming Tang, Yani Huang

-Technical Team: Shiliang Chen, Yijie Lu, Yuting Jiang, Ruizi Han

-Quality Assurance Team: Yiming Tang, Yani Huang

-Report Editor: Yuting Jiang, Yijie Lu